Bursts of bullets fired in the air near Finger 4 before Indo-China talks at Moscow

 The Indian Army had last week said that firing took place on the lake's southern bank as well.
 The Chinese troops fired their weapons into the air on September 7 to intimidate the Indian soldiers holding heights at the Mukhpari peak near Rezang La on the southern bank during a failed attempt to close in on a forward position controlled by India, the Army had said.

 On Tuesday Defence Minister, Rajnath Singh made a statement in Parliament on the Indo-China issue.
 There was a face-off in Galwan Valley on June 15, in which the Indian forces inflicted heavy casualties on the Chinese forces, Rajnath Singh also said.
-The indian forces will forcefully counter all Chinese aggressive actions along the border.
+The Indian forces will forcefully counter all Chinese aggressive actions along the border.
 Since April we have seen an increase in troops and weapon deployment along the LAC in Ladakh, Singh said.

 Let no one have any doubt about our capabilities.
 We want peace and will continue to talk to China.
 Both sides should respect the Line of Actual Control Singh also said.
 All mutual agreements must be respected, he also said.